William3Johnson/ssl-proxy/README.md

 You can stop the script by using the command ```npm stop```, and you will have to do it if you want to update the SSL certificate or change the port.

+## Use Root & Intermediate Certificates

+We have added Root and Intermediate Certificate compatibility, using CA Bundles.
+Some applications will require this extra level of security to work, and to use it all you need to do is to replace the file `/assets/ssl/default.ca` with your own CA Bundle file, and run `npm start-ca` to start the proxy server.

 # Compatibility
 Tested on Linux Ubuntu 20.04 LTS.
 Should work nicely on MacOS X, but the script hasn't been tested on Windows.
 I believe it should work fine on Windows, aside from the ```chmode``` command, that is not available on Windows, and you will have to change the file mode some other way around.